melezhik/bitbucket-repo/README.md

 # SYNOPSIS

-Asynchronously Create ( multiple ) bitbucket git repositories.
+Create ( multiple ) bitbucket git repositories.

 # Description

-Plugin goes through the list of directories and asynchronously creates remote git repository for every one.
+Plugin goes through the list of directories and creates remote git repository for every one.

 # INSTALL